aksnzhy/xlearn_doc/install/index.rst

 Install GCC or Clang
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If you have already installed your compiler before, you can skip this step.
+If you have already installed your C++ compiler before, you can skip this step.

 * On Cygwin, run ``setup.exe`` and install ``gcc`` and ``binutils``.
 * On Debian/Ubuntu Linux, type the command: ::